Donald Rumsfeld Fast Facts

 1960-1962 - Works at investment banking company, A.G.
 Becker in Chicago.

 1962 - Is elected to the House of Representatives from Illinois' 13th District.
-During Rumsfeld's years in Congress he supports the war in Vietnam and the 1964 Civil Rights Act, while opposing many of President Johnson's "Great Society" programs.
+During Rumsfeld's years in Congress, he supports the war in Vietnam and the 1964 Civil Rights Act, while opposing many of President Lyndon B. Johnson's "Great Society" programs.

 1964, 1966 and 1968 - Is re-elected to the House.